 We also ask our members to make financial donations on an annual basis to support our charitable giving work, allowing SMV to support over 100 local charities in an average year.

-SMV looks for individuals who are interested in making a contribution to one or more of the Society’s main activities: education, care for older people, social enterprise, charitable giving or the management of the Downs.
+SMV looks for individuals who are interested in making a contribution to one or more of our main activities: education, care for older people, social enterprise, charitable giving or the management of the Downs.
 Because we ask our members for a significant commitment in terms of time and expertise, we look for individuals who are successful in their chosen career and already actively involved in voluntary activity across the region.

 SMV is an apolitical organisation.
 Of course, each member has their own views, but SMV itself has no political bias.